 People sometimes consider a mortgage refinance to be an option when it comes to debt consolidation.
 Debt consolidation must be managed properly or it can end up ruining your financial standing.
-While at first it may seem like a good idea to pay off your current high interest debt with a low interest mortgage, it has some key components.
+While at first, it may seem like a good idea to pay off your current high-interest debt with a low-interest mortgage, it has some key components.

 Get a Longer Loan

 You should only consider getting a longer-term loan if it financially makes sense.
-However there are instances where it wouldn’t make sense.
+However, there are instances where it wouldn’t make sense.
 If you only have 5 years left on your mortgage and decide to stretch the remainder of the payments over the course of 30 years with your refinance then that wouldn’t make sense.
 You would end up paying more with just your interest rate by the end of the loan and have 25 more years of payments.

 Save Money for a New House

 Moving soon?
 Then you want to make sure the numbers make sense in your refinance.
 If your goal is to use the refinance to save money for a new house, you need to be aware of the calculations.
-If your break even point is after 4 years but you plan on moving in 2 years then you shouldn’t get a mortgage refinance.
+If your break-even point is after 4 years but you plan on moving in 2 years then you shouldn’t get a mortgage refinance.
 It may feel like you are saving with lower monthly payments but it doesn’t matter until you reach that point where you break even.
 You need to look at the overall picture.

 Use the Money from Your Cash Out Refinance to Invest

 Unless you are an expert investor then you should steer clear of this.
 The stock market is never guaranteed.
-If you try to count on using your cash out refinance money as a source of investment funds then you may be in over your head.
+If you try to count on using your cash-out refinance money as a source of investment funds then you may be in over your head.
 You need to make sure you understand what investing entails before making a big financial decision like that.
 You may be better off using your money in different ways like to build an emergency fund.

 How Frequently Can You Get a Mortgage Refinance?

 There is no official limit to how often you can refinance, but lenders usually have their own guidelines.
 Some lenders even impose prepayment penalties on their loans.
 You can gauge how often you can refinance your home by looking at your financial situation.
-You need to be able to have enough equity, a good enough credit score, as well as other eligibility requirements.
+You need to be able to have enough equity, and a good enough credit score, as well as other eligibility requirements.
 You also need to make sure you can handle the costs and reach the point you break even.
 A refinance is likely not worth it until you reach that mark.
 However, there are other factors to consider as well.